-In today Video Tour we are visiting a new place which based on recent Archaeological finding can be identified as the place where Jesus put to prison and later was put on trial – It is the Palace of Herod the Great.
+In today’s Video Tour to the NEW Prison of Christ Kishla we are visiting a new place which based on recent Archaeological findings can be identified as the place where Jesus put to prison and later was put on trial – It is the Palace of Herod the Great.

 The Tower of David